Madonna: Influences

-From left to right: Madonna has been inspired by movie stars such as Marilyn Monroe (pictured in 1953), artists such as Frida Kahlo (1926), and musicians like David Bowie (1990).
+Madonna has been inspired by film stars such as Marilyn Monroe (left), artists such as Frida Kahlo (center), and musicians like David Bowie (right).

-Madonna has called Nancy Sinatra one of her idols.
-She said Sinatra's "These Boots Are Made for Walkin'" made a major impression on her.
-As a young woman, she attempted to broaden her taste in literature, art, and music, and during this time became interested in classical music.
-She noted that her favorite style was baroque, and loved Wolfgang Amadeus Mozart and Frédéric Chopin because she liked their "feminine quality".
-Madonna's major influences include Debbie Harry, Chrissie Hynde, Patti Smith, Karen Carpenter, the Supremes, Joni Mitchell, Aretha Franklin and Led Zeppelin, as well as dancers Martha Graham and Rudolf Nureyev.
-(Note: Attributed to multiple references:) She also grew up listening to David Bowie, whose show was the first rock concert she ever attended.
-Another inspiration is American writer James Baldwin, whose quote "artists are here to disturb the peace" is frequently used by Madonna.
+When initially starting her career, Madonna's primary musical inspirations were Debbie Harry of Blondie and David Bowie, whose Diamond Dogs Tour concert was the first performance she ever attended.
+Madonna has cited Nancy Sinatra as one of her idols and said that her song "These Boots Are Made for Walkin'" (1965) left a strong impression on her.
+As a young woman, she sought to expand her artistry through literature, art, and music, developing a particular interest in classical compositions.
+She identified Baroque as her preferred style and admired Wolfgang Amadeus Mozart and Frédéric Chopin, praising the "feminine quality" in their work.
+Among Madonna's other principal influences are Chrissie Hynde, Aretha Franklin, Patti Smith, Karen Carpenter, the Supremes, Joni Mitchell, and Led Zeppelin, as well as dancers Rudolf Nureyev and Martha Graham, the latter of which she considers one of her biggest mentors.